Flu season is here. Get vaccinated now for season-long protection.

 Seasonal influenza vaccine can be provided by your healthcare provider or a local pharmacy.
 Call for details on dates, times and costs.

-Businesses wishing to have seasonal flu shots provided onsite to staff can call:
+Businesses wanting to provide onsite flu shots can call:

 Remember to follow everyday practices (and teach them to your family members) that prevent the spread of germs causing seasonal flu and other illnesses.